 The Company recognized deferred revenue when it received payments from customers in consideration for future commitments to deliver metals and before such sale meets the criteria for revenue recognition.
 The Company will recognize amounts in revenue as the metals are delivered to the customer.
-Specifically, for the metal agreement entered into with Sprott (see Note 7), the Company will determine the amortization of deferred revenue to the consolidated statement of income (loss) on a per unit basis using the estimated total quantity of metal expected to be delivered to Sprott over the term of the mine life of the Company's potential future production.
+Specifically, for the gold and silver purchase and sale financing agreement ("Stream Agreement") entered into with Sprott Private Resource Streaming and Royalty Corp ("Sprott") (see Notes 6 and 7), the Company will determine the amortization of deferred revenue to the consolidated statement of income (loss) on a per unit basis using the estimated total quantity of metal expected to be delivered to Sprott over the term of the mine life of the Company's potential future production.